eclipse-embed-cdt/web-jekyll/pages/debug/openocd.md

 ### Missing or wrong openocd_path

-The first failure to start a debug session is missing to enter the OpenOCD path.
+The most common failure to start a debug session is a missing or incorrec OpenOCD path.
 Without it, the launching sequence will complain *Cannot run program "/openocd"*.

 ![Cannot run OpenOCD]({{ site.baseurl }}/assets/images/2013/12/OpenOCDCannotRun.png)